-The Ouray Perimeter trail is a good option for visitors looking for a longer walk.
-The 5.0 miles trail, which can be accessed from several spots around town, visits Cascade Falls, the Baby Bathtubs and crosses over Canon Creek’s spectacular gorge.
+The Ouray Perimeter Trail is a good option for visitors looking for a longer walk.
+The 5.9 mile trail, which can be accessed from several spots around town, visits Cascade Falls, the Baby Bathtubs and crosses over Canyon Creek’s spectacular gorge.
 Along the way enjoy great views of Mt.
-Abrams, Hayden Mountain, Whitehouse Mountain, Tiwn Peaks and the Amphitheater.
+Abrams, Hayden Mountain, Whitehouse Mountain, Twin Peaks and the Amphitheater.
 An optional detour includes a visit to Box Canyon Park.
 A map and additional information about the Perimeter Trail is available at the Ouray Visitor Center.

 There is plenty to do around Ouray if you decide to take a day off from hiking.
-Most people drive the Million Dollar Highway, the 24 miles section of the San Juan Skyway between Ouray and Silverton.
-The route traverses jaw dropping scenery littered with mining relics and climbs over 11,018-ft Red Mountain Pass.
+Most people drive the Million Dollar Highway, the 24 mile section of the San Juan Skyway between Ouray and Silverton.
+The route travels by jaw dropping scenery littered with mining relics and climbs over 11,018-ft.
+Red Mountain Pass.
 A full day needs to be allocated to drive the entire San Juan Skyway.
 This trip is better done as part of an extended trip with overnight stops in Silverton and Telluride.

-Another interesting diverision is a trip to the areas ghost towns.
+Another interesting diversion is a trip to one of the area's ghost towns.
 A few are accessible with a passenger vehicle but most require a 4WD (tours are available).
 The Ouray Visitor Center located by the Hot Springs has a complete list of the options along with directions and recommendations.